mvcisback/SSLVC/report/report.md

 \end{center}\centerline{Table 2: VAD Accuracy}
 \centerline{}

-As you can see the results from each classifier is near perfect.
+Here the results from each classifier are nearly perfect.
 This is perhaps expected given the clear linear separability in figure 11.
 In fact, on inspection, the primary feature is unsurprisingly dominated by the energy level.